efra-tech/icapstone/README.md

 - Improved web-scaling for different screen sizes
 - A bulletin board feature where users can submit photos, videos, recipes, guides, and more to a spread-view of content.
 Ideally, the content is related to the gardens that users would go to.
 Other users can see these and comment or like them.
 Below is a prototype image of what this page might look like.
 There would also ideally be filers for the different type of posts that users can see.
 <img src="https://i.imgur.com/GVEIM1X.png" />

+<b>We hope you can continue this project and help to build an even better resource for BIPOC gardeners in Seattle, and even potentially beyond.
+Thank you!</b>

 ### Contributers:
 - Andrew Chen: achen77@uw.edu